rombrew/phobia/README.md

 * Sensorless vector control of PMSM based on two inline current measurements.
 * Advanced PWM scheme to reduce switching losses and fully utilise DC link voltage.
-* Fast and robust multi-hypothesis flux observer (MHFO) with gain scheduling.
+* Fast and robust FLUX observer with gain scheduling.
 * Terminal voltage sensing to reduce the effect of Dead-Time.
 * Automated motor parameters identification with no additional tools.
 * Self test of hardware integrity to diagnose troubles.